alevchuk/minibank/grafana/README.md

 schroot -c pi64
 ```

-npm was intalled as part of Node.js so you can just do this
+npm was installed as part of Node.js so you can just do this
 ```
 npm install -g yarn
 ```